-- state_args_1 a dict of arguments to be passed to the property initialization for side_1 (see documentation of the specific property package) (default = {}). - state_args_2 a dict of arguments to be passed to the property initialization for side_2 (see documentation of the specific property package) (default = {}). - outlvl sets output level of initialization routine - optarg solver options dictionary object (default={'tol': 1e-6}) - solver str indicating which solver to use during initialization (default = 'ipopt') - duty an initial guess for the amount of heat transferred (default = 10000)
+- state_args_1 a dict of arguments to be passed to the property initialization for side_1 (see documentation of the specific property package) (default = {}). - state_args_2 a dict of arguments to be passed to the property initialization for side_2 (see documentation of the specific property package) (default = {}). - outlvl sets output level of initialization routine - optarg solver options dictionary object (default={'tol': 1e-6}) - solver str indicating which solver to use during initialization (default = 'ipopt') - duty an initial guess for the amount of heat transfered.
+This should be a tuple in the form (value, units), (default = (1000 J/s))